Jujitsu – The Total Art Sport

 A simple translation of the two Japanese characters is Jū: gentleness, suppleness, flexibility, yielding; and Jutsu: (often spelled and pronounced Jitsu) art, technique, or skill.

-In more modern times since the late 1800s and early 1900s and with the introduction of Jujutsu to the Western World the focus shifted towards emphasising Jujutsu as a gentle art, a system of self-defense, and a system of physical education.
+In more modern times since the late 1800s and early 1900s and with the introduction of Jujutsu to the Western World the focus shifted towards emphasising Jujutsu as a gentle art, a system of self-defence, and a system of physical education.
 Notable forms of endeavour that developed from jujutsu during these times include both Kōdōkan jūdō and aikidō.
 Your learning may include: skills in avoidance and evasive movement, throwing, striking, grappling, immobilisation techniques, the application of submission holds, and the practice of both Jujutsu and weapon kata (sets of movements).

 Students of all ages are coached in etiquette, discipline, posture, and the coordination of mind and body.
 Jujutsu at South East Self Defence on Queensland’s Sunshine Coast may also provide an appreciation of anatomy, physiology, law, conflict resolution, personal development, Respect, human movement, and health.